Two thistle lanterns in black walnut and maple on a dining table set up for Robbie Burns night

 Growing up in a time when film was expensive there aren't a lot of photos, but there I am....
 Trying to do a little Scottish dancing, arms a-waving this definitely didn't come from the Irish end of the family.
 My uncle's names, Donald, Douglas, Robert.... also reveal quite a bit of ancestry.
 Check out the photo of my grandfather - Hamlet Alanson Waugh.

-my grandfather in Scottish regalia sometime a little before 1900
+my grandfather in Scottish regalia sometime a little before 1900 probably celebration robbieburns or Robert Burns Day

 I can't remember any time in my youth when there wasn't a kilt in the closet and indeed, for my 18th Christmas, I was given a custom made kilt, which I have and wear to this day ( to be fair I did have one pleat taken out).
+My recollection was that robbieburns was an event .... all one word.... not really an historical person

 So where is my angst coming from?